MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **account_counter** - tracks the number of accounts associated for each type of calendar, e.g. 2 for Gmail calendar and whether that account is using our new sync service

+- **app_instance** – Outlook has 2 entry points for Duo, one is for Calendar and one is for Mail and both can be launched side by side in multi instance environment.
+This will let us know which instance is making this reporting call, either Mail or Calendar

 - **component_name** - Tells us the name of the calendar component such as Agenda view or Day view to help us detect performance issues impacting a specific component in the calendar

 - **display_frame_data** - Tracks the time spent on displaying every 60 frames to determine if there are performance issues.

 - **orientation** - Tells us whether the device was in portrait or landscape mode to help us detect performance issues impacting a specific device orientation

+- **taskId** – TaskId will give us the current instance’s taskId.
+This will be required in multi instance environment if user wants to launch same instances (Calendar, Calendar or Mail, Mail) side by side

 - **view_duration** - Tells us how long it took to render the various UI calendar components to help us detect performance issues impacting your calendar experience